yicli/API/README.md

 ## INSTRUCTIONS
 All scripts in this repository are intended to be ran from the root directory: /API

-Most scripts will import from /API/Project; if import errors are encountered, try adding this manually to PYTHONPATH
+Most scripts will import from /API/Project; this should work out of the box, but if import errors are encountered, try adding this manually to PYTHONPATH

 ### USAGE
 <pre>